-Header bidding is a technique where the publisher offers the same ad impression, to multiple ad exchanges, simultaneously.
-Once the highest bid is selected, it is sent on the ad server and the chosen creative is displayed.
+Header bidding is a technique where the publisher simultaneously offers the same ad impression to multiple ad exchanges.
+Once the highest bid is selected, it is sent to the ad server and the chosen creative is displayed.
 The idea is that by letting multiple demand sources bid on the same inventory at the same time, publishers increase their yield and make more money.

-More than 70% of publishers use header bidding to boost eCPMs, increase fill rates, and maximize revenues.
+Over 70% of publishers use Header bidding to boost eCPMs, increase fill rates, and maximise revenues.

-Header bidding is a good revenue driver for publishers, but its reporting and optimization can be confusing and time-consuming.
-By going through this checklist, discover the important metrics to follow to make sure everything works as it should to get the best performance and revenue.5 key metrics to follow up in Header Bidding setup:
+Header bidding is a good revenue driver for publishers, but its reporting and optimisation can be confusing and time-consuming.
+By going through this checklist, discover the important metrics to ensure everything works to get the best performance and revenue.

-- eCPM - eCPM means effective cost-per-mille and for the publishers, signifies the revenue generated for every 1000 ad impressions sold. eCPM is a standard advertising metric that is used widely in reporting and also applies to header bidding auctions.
-Simply, the higher the eCPM price, the more valuable your inventory is. eCPM is affected by many factors such as quality, safety and, of course, demand.
+- eCPM - eCPM means effective cost-per-mille and signifies the revenue generated for every 1000 ad impressions sold for the publishers. eCPM is a standard advertising metric used widely in reporting and applies to Header bidding auctions.
+The higher the eCPM price, the more valuable your inventory is. eCPM is affected by many factors, such as quality, safety and, of course, demand.

 - Fill rate - Fill rate is the number of ad requests answered divided by the number of ad requests sent.
 It gives you the percentage of ad displays that have been sold.
 If the fill rate remains low, it means that there is no demand for your ad inventory.
-This can be due to many reasons, such as too high floor price, technical issues or your inventory does not meet the buyer's requirements, for example, for viewability, brand safety or quality.
+This can be due to many reasons, such as too high floor price, technical issues, or your inventory not meeting the buyer's requirements, for example, for viewability, brand safety, or quality.

-- Revenue per auction - This metric gives you the value of return through the particular SSP.
-The choice of selecting demand partners is important.
-Adding too many bidders to your wrapper will send your average latency and timeouts soaring, on the other hand, having too few may lead to low bid competition for your inventory.
+- Revenue per auction - This metric gives the return value through the particular SSP.
+The choice of selecting demand partners is essential.
+Adding too many bidders to your wrapper will send your average latency and timeouts soaring; on the other hand, having too few may lead to low-bid competition for your inventory.
 Make sure to balance yield with user experience.
-By following revenue per auction, you can see which ones perform well, notice possible issues and needs for optimisation.
+By following revenue per auction, you can see which ones perform well and notice possible issues and needs for optimisation.

-- Bid latency - Bid latency allows to view bidders based on how fast or slow they are on average.
+- Bid latency - Bid latency allows us to view bidders based on how fast or slow they are on average.
 Bidders with high average bid latency can create bottlenecks for your setup.
-By following the bid latency you can see which one of your demand partners is slowing down bidding and who brings the worst time-out.
+Following the bid latency, you can see which of your demand partners is slowing down bidding and who brings the worst time-out.

-HB Analytics drives value for publishers and sales houses by monitoring Header Bidding setups, making sure it runs efficiently and tracking new ways of optimization.
+HB Analytics drives value for publishers and sales houses by monitoring Header bidding setup, ensuring efficient running and tracking new ways of optimisation.

-- SSP, vendor and placement level performance insights to enable easy optimization and monitoring for technical errors.
+- SSP, vendor and placement level performance insights to enable easy optimisation and monitoring for technical errors.